 Just as Uber disrupted taxi booking services, Airbnb brought a wind of change to the hospitality market.
 This encouraged many entrepreneurs to create Airbnb clones.
 Who would’ve thought that the age-old hotel industry and the entire real estate rental industry could be disrupted by such an idea?

 The strange combination of hotel and couch surfing called Air Bed & Breakfast was launched in 2008 by Brian Chesky, Joe Gebbia, and Nathan Blecharczyk.
 Though in the early days it seemed crazy to many, Air Bed & Breakfast, now known as Airbnb, was destined for greatness.
-Today, over 150 million Airbnb users rent spaces in 190 countries and more than 65,000 cities.
-There are over 4 million listings on the platform, and Airbnb corporate has expanded to 26 offices around the world.
+Over 150 million Airbnb users rent spaces each year in 220 countries and more than 100,000 cities.
+There are over 7 million listings on the platform, and Airbnb corporate has expanded to 34 offices around the world.

-Startups can often be described using Paul Graham’s “this for that” template: Airbnb used to be dubbed the “eBay for space.”
+Startups can often be described using Paul Graham’s “this for that” template.
+Airbnb used to be dubbed the “eBay for space.”
 Nowadays, how many startups do you know who call themselves the “Airbnb for X”?
-New members of the sharing economy are popping up everywhere.

 It’s obviously not enough to have a great idea for collaborative consumption.
-You also need to do something to grow your idea into a platform – you need to growth hack.
+You also need to do something to grow your idea into a platform – you need to hack growth.
 In order to get their first visitors, the co-founders of Airbnb integrated with Craigslist, allowing Airbnb hosts to automatically create postings on the site.

-Airbnb’s international expansion began in 2011, when they acquired a German competitor, Accoleo.
-From that day on, Airbnb started growing like crazy and acquired Gaest.com, Luckey Homes, AdBases, Accomable, Trooly, Deco Software, Tilt, Luxury Retreats, Trip4real, ChangeCoin, and even more companies.
-Now Airbnb is acquiring HotelTonight, a company that was recently evaluated at $463 million!
-Pretty soon Airbnb will substantially widen their offerings with rooms from the best boutique and independent hotels worldwide.
+Airbnb’s international expansion began in 2011, when they acquired the German competitor Accoleo.
+From that day on, Airbnb started growing like crazy and acquired Gaest.com, Luckey Homes, AdBasis, Accomable, Trooly, Deco Software, Tilt, Luxury Retreats, Trip4real, ChangeCoin, and even more companies.
+One of Airbnb’s latest acquisitions was HotelTonight, a company valued at $463 million!
+After acquiring HotelTonight, Airbnb substantially widened their offerings with rooms from the best boutique and independent hotels worldwide.

 How can you create an app like Airbnb?
 How does Airbnb work?
 What technology stack does Airbnb use?
-If you’re considering building an app like Airbnb to achieve its levels of success, you’ll have to deal with a few major challenges including global payments, search and discovery, messaging and communication, trust and safety, the user experience, and growth strategies.
-Let’s take a look at Airbnb’s technology stack that helped them deal with these challenges.
+If you’re considering building an app like Airbnb, you’ll have to deal with major challenges that include global payments, search and discovery, messaging and communication, trust and safety, the user experience, and growth strategies.
+Let’s take a look at the technology stack that helped Airbnb deal with these challenges.

 Search & discovery

 But Airbnb wouldn’t be so popular with users if it didn’t offer the most relevant listings.
 How does the platform compute relevance when there are so many factors that need to be taken into account?
 Airbnb’s technology stack is highly scalable.
-Here’s what they did to perfect their search and discovery process:
+To perfect their search and discovery process, Airbnb:

-Built a sophisticated search algorithm powered by artificial intelligence to determine location and the relevance and requirements.
+Built a sophisticated search algorithm powered by artificial intelligence to determine the relevance of locations and requirements.
 This algorithm combines dozens of signals to surface listings that correspond to a user’s search and ensure that listing descriptions match images provided by hosts.

-Created an engaging discovery experience called Saved, allowing users to like search results.
-This led to a 30% increase in user engagement.
+Created an engaging discovery experience called Saved, allowing users to like search results and get back to them at any time

 To help users make informed decisions while searching for a place to stay, Airbnb has added even more goodies:

-Experiences and restaurants to find the best places to eat or discover sophisticated ways to relax and be entertained, like, say, a violin concert by a local musician.
+Experiences and restaurants to find the best places to eat or discover sophisticated ways to relax and be entertained, like, say, attending a violin concert by a local musician

 Travel themes including family, wedding, social stays, honeymoon, work, one-of-a-kind, and group party.
-For instance, if you choose the work theme, the properties shown will supply all amenities for work and private sleeping quarters for each of the colleagues you’re travelling with.
+For instance, if you choose the work theme, properties shown will supply all amenities for work and private sleeping quarters for each colleague you’re traveling with.

-Additional tiers of listings – Airbnb Plus and Beyond by Airbnb – to offer properties with verified quality and comfort or only high-grade alternatives that offer custom experiences and great hospitality.
+Additional listing tiers – Airbnb Plus, Airbnb Luxe, and Beyond by Airbnb – to offer properties with verified quality and comfort or only high-grade alternatives that offer custom experiences and great hospitality

 Messaging & communication